anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) certificate.
   If contained the registrar MUST verify that the LDevID(ReAgt) certificate, used to sign the data, is still valid.
   If the certificate is already expired, the registrar SHALL reject the request.
-  Validity of used signing certificates during bootstrapping is necessary as no trusted timestamp is available, see also {{sec_cons_reg-agt}}.
+  Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue registrar-agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
   If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.